 Steps to change negative scripts

 Strategies to foster self-esteem, motivation, and resilience in children with learning problems will have a greater probability of success if we change any of our own ineffective scripts.
 Following are some steps to modify negative scripts that Dr. Sam Goldstein and I describe in our book Raising Resilient Children.
 I hope they will serve as guidelines as you attempt to modify those scripts that have proved unsuccessful in your relationship with your child, student, or client.

-If we subscribe to the belief that our mindset and subsequent actions can lead to positive changes in our children, then we will be better equipped to implement strategies in our classrooms and homes to foster self-esteem, hope, and resilience in children with learning problems.
+If we subscribe to the belief that our mindset and subsequent actions can lead to positive changes in our children, then we will be better equipped to implement strategies in our classrooms and homes to foster self-esteem, hope, and resilience in children (with learning problems or not).
 My next article will focus on such strategies in the home environment, while my final article will describe strategies that can be used in our schools.